Contact Media Relations

 Faculty Media Mentions

-- February 7, 2025P.
-David Tarter, executive director of the Center for Real Estate Entrepreneurship, talks about the possible ramifications of the federal government offloading much of its office space in Northern Virginia.
+- April 8, 2025P.
+David Tarter, executive director of the Center for Real Estate Entrepreneurship, is quoted on efficiency-seeking changes to the federal government's real estate portfolio.